lubianat/wikidata_bib/toread.md

 # Cell types

+Published: 19 June 1937
+A Taxonomic Problem
+J. S. L. Gilmour

+A Computer Program for Classifying Plants

+The Development of Taxonomic Theory Since 1851

+LOGIC AND MEMORY IN LINNAEUS'S SYSTEM OF TAXONOMY

+DEDUCTIVE AND INDUCTIVE METHODS IN POST-LINNAEAN TAXONOMY

 Numerical Taxonomy: The Principles and Practice of Numerical Classification

+Recent Developments in Theoretical and Quantitative Taxonomy
+P. H. A. Sneath
+Systematic Biology, Volume 10, Issue 3, September 1961, Pages 118–139, https://doi.org/10.2307/2411596
+Published: 01 September 1961

+Some Bases for Higher Categories in Classification

+Some Thoughts on Bacterial Classification Free
+P. H. A. Sneath
+Published: 01 August 1957

 White, J. G., Southgate, E., Thomson, J. N. & Brenner, S. Philos.
 Trans.
 R. Soc.
 Lond., B 314,.1–340 (1986) Numerical taxonomy.
 The principles and practice of numerical classification.